vamsi1281977/Project-Euler-Lite/README.md

 11. We have to visit the following points: (x, y), (x + dx, y + dy), (x + dx + dx, y + dy + dy), (x + dx + dx + dx, y + dy + dy + dy) for (dx, dy) in (1, 0), (0, 1), (1, 1) and (1, (- 1)).
 We have to make sure the 4 points are in-bounds.
 The answer is: 70600674.
 12. There are solutions based on the fact that GCD(2n, 2n + 1) = GCD(2n + 1, 2n + 2) = 1.
 NOTE: computing the number of divisors from the prime factorization of a number is well-known fact in elementary number theory.
 The answer is: 76576500.
 13. There is no need for big-integer to solve this problem.
 Adding the first 15 digits of each number should be enough to get the answer: 5537376230.
+14. Simple example demonstrating the usefulness of a technique called memoization.
+The problem can be solved without memoization, but memoization is going to come in handy for later problems.
+The answer is: 837799.